Our key differentiators

 Oscar’s journey into delivering human-centric technology began early in life with a Commodore 64, a 300 baud modem, a few hundred floppy disks, a Brooklyn Public Library card, and a decent public school education.
 He acts in service of others from a desire and ability to learn, transform and apply information in complex situations (often “just in time”).
 Additionally, he is driven by an overdeveloped sense of empathy towards people who might not “get the tech”, and often advocates on their behalf when decisions affect the end user’s experience.
 Oscar is also charming, and his mother says he’s very handsome.

 At the core: Our Values.

-Everyone at Coherent Ways has worked 20+ years in various roles conceiving, designing, building and deploying digital products, content, services and experiences at every scale and on every device.
+Everyone at Coherent Ways has extensive practical experience in various roles conceiving, designing, building and deploying digital products, content, services and experiences at every scale and on every device.

 We knew there needed to be a different, values-based and client-positive approach.

-At Coherent Ways, we want to help break the never-ending dependency on the so-called "rare" skills, closed systems, and proprietary knowledge of these firms.
+At Coherent Ways, we want to help break the never-ending dependency on the so-called "rare" skills, closed systems, and proprietary knowledge.
 We want our clients to learn and grow technology and experience design skills as a core competency so they can treat technology as their strategic advantage, not just a cost.

 Our Core Values

 At the beginning, co-founders Oscar Aird and Martin Focazio developed a core set of values; these are the essence of how Coherent Ways thinks and works.

 Focus on the purpose of the organization, not the technology.

 A fire truck does not put out fires.
 Firefighters do.
 This seems obvious, but when it comes to digital technology, the focus seems to be on the AI, the new web site, the new eCommerce platform, the new CRM tool and so on.
 So, when we put "Be Thoughtful" at the top of our values list, we mean literally ignoring the technology and thinking about the purpose of the organization and what it does.